 San Francisco, CA

-“Envoy’s visitor registration system and automatic host notifications have given us 30 percent more time, which means we can focus on serving our members and creating a better, more professional, guest experience.”—Lizzy Roberts, Junior Memberships Manager
+“Envoy’s visitor registration system and automatic host notifications have given us 30 percent more time, which means we can focus on serving our members and creating a better, more professional, guest experience.”—Lizzy Roberts, Memberships Manager

 - Spending too much time notifying hosts

-- Maintaining security as community scales
+- Difficulty maintaining security as community scales

-- Tracking success of event engagement strategy
+- Unable to track success of event engagement strategy

 - Visitor notifications save 30% more time